 Kazakhstan has the largest recoverable crude oil reserves in the Caspian region.
-The hydrocarbon industry is estimated to account for roughly 50% of the government's revenues (BP Statistical Review of World Energy 2011).
+The hydrocarbon industry is estimated to account for roughly 50% of the government's revenues.
 Kazakhstan's proven oil reserves are estimated at 30 billion barrels.
-Current oil production, approximately 1.6 million barrels/day, is dominated by two giant fields: Tengiz and Karachaganak, which produce about half of Kazakhstan's total output.
-In addition, the Kashagan field estimated to contain 35 bn barrels of oil begun production in September 2013.
-It is expected to contribute to another million barrels/day when it becomes fully operational.
-Proven natural gas reserves are estimated at 1.3 trillion cubic feet (Tcf).
-Kazakhstan is the world's largest uranium producer (33% of world output in 2010, USGS) and has extensive mineral resources (chromium, coal, copper, gold, iron, lead, manganese, and zinc).
+Current oil production, approximately 1.7 million barrels/day, is dominated by two giant fields: Tengiz and Karachaganak, which produce about half of Kazakhstan's total output.
+Proven natural gas reserves are estimated at 1.3 trillion cubic feet (Tcf) (Source: BP Statistical Review of Energy 2014).

 Having achieved compliance in October 2013, the National Stakeholder Council is now undertaking a review process with a view to identify new activities for EITI implementation.
-The consultation process is currently ongoing and is due to be completed in July 2014.
-The outcomes will feed in to a revised workplan.
+The consultation process will feed in to a revised workplan.
 There is considerable interest among stakeholders to decentralise the EITI process and establish regional multi-stakeholder forums, in particular in resource-rich provinces.
 There may be scope for the inclusion of environmental payments in Kazakhstan's 2014 EITI Report, to be published in late 2015.

-Preparations for the 2012 and 2013 EITI Reports in accordance with the EITI Standard have begun.
-The reports are due to be published in in August 2014.
+The 2012 and 2013 EITI Reports in accordance with the EITI Standard were published in December 2014.
 The MSG has decided to streamline EITI reporting for extractive companies with other existing reporting mechanisms and create an online EITI data portal.

 - Work is underway to establish regional EITI resource centres to increase awareness and engagement in the EITI.
 This might include regional multi-stakeholder groups.